BlackButterfli/group6_project/README.md

 This all-in-one solution operates from a single file, utilizing a collection of Python functions stored in a separate script.
 No coding experience is necessary – just follow the straightforward installation process and instructions to unlock a range of tasks related to gene analysis effortlessly.
 When executing the program, you'll be greeted by an intuitive menu presenting the following options:

 - **Gene Detection**: Determine if four specific pathogenic genes are present in the new *Yersinia* strains using BLASTP.
-For a detailed description of the output statistics, see [Output_Description.md](Output_Description.md).
+For a detailed description of the output statistics, see [Output_Description.md]([Output_Description.md](https://github.com/sapir-mardan/pathogen-genomic-analysis-toolkit/blob/main/Output_Description.md)).
-- **Protein Search**: Analyze and determine the presence of any protein is in any strain.
-For a detailed description of the output statistics, see [Output_Description.md](Output_Description.md).
+- **Protein Search**: Analyze and determine the presence of any protein is in any strain, and output the results in a format similar to 'Gene Detection' option.
 - **Sequence Retrieval**: Retrieve specific protein sequences by ID from a FASTA files.

 ## Installation